Ivy-Apps/ivy-wallet/docs/CI-Troubleshooting.md

 ./scripts/composeStabilityBaseline.sh
 ```
 Do that only if the failure is in legacy code.
 If the script is failing, open it and execute the commands inside it manually.

+## Paparazzi Tests
+Paparazzi is used for automated visual testing.
+It captures screenshots of various `@Composable` and then compares them against baseline images to detect any visual differences or regressions.

+**Fixing Paparazzi issues:**

+1. Run `./gradlew verifyPaparazziDebug` locally to execute the Paparazzi tests and identify the specific screens where failures occur.
+2. Upon failure, the system generates detailed reports pinpointing the changes introduced since the last successful test run.
+Review these reports to understand the nature of the failures.
+3. If the identified changes are intentional, proceed by running `./gradlew {module_name}:recordPaparazziDebug` to update the baseline screenshots specifically for the failed UI components.
+4. After updating the baseline screenshots, rerun `./gradlew {module_name}:verifyPaparazziDebug` to ensure that the tests now pass with the updated baselines.
+5. Repeat this process iteratively for all modules that have failed Paparazzi tests, ensuring thorough validation and updating of baseline images as needed.

+> **Note**: Ensure the use of static data only.
+Dynamic data, such as current time or date, will cause test failures due to its variability.